 Body of Knowledge for Certified Executive Compensation Professionals

 Candidates preparing for the Certified Executive Compensation Professional (CECP®) examination should review the Body of Knowledge (BOK).
 The BOK represents the complete set of knowledge and skills required for professionals working in the executive compensation field.
-Set as the industry standard, the BOK was identified by WorldatWork via a formal practice analysis completed by hundreds of practitioners.
-The CECP® examination covers all topic areas addressed in the Body of Knowledge.
+Set as the industry standard, this BOK was recently validated and revised by WorldatWork via a formal practice analysis completed by hundreds of practitioners.
+The new CECP® examination covers all topic areas addressed in this Body of Knowledge.

 Strategic Management of Executive Compensation

-• Ensure alignment of executive compensation with business strategy.
+• Ensure alignment of executive compensation with business strategy and financial goals.

 • Understand the governance structure of the organization.